Interstate 69 Corridor

 · Segment 9 (Millington, TN to Hernando, MS)

-here is no existing interstate facility with Corridor 18 for the full distance from Indianapolis to the Texas/Mexico border.
+There is no existing interstate facility within Corridor 18 for the full distance from Indianapolis to the Texas/Mexico border.
 This missing interstate link is in a corridor that has a high demand for North American Free Trade Agreement (NAFTA)-associated goods movements.
 Short- to medium-length trips, however, far outnumber international traffic along the corridor.
 There will be local and regional trips that will take advantage of an improved facility designed to Interstate highway standards.
 By diverting these local trips to the I-69 Corridor, the adjacent state and federal highways will likely see a drop in overall traffic levels with attendant increases in travel efficiency and motorist safety.

 Throughout its length, I-69 would connect 16 existing Interstate highways crossing Corridor 18 (10 east-west routes and 6 north-south routes).
 It would link 10 urban areas of more than 50,000 population along the corridor.
 Within urban areas, development of I-69 could provide the means to upgrade existing Interstate routes, connect major transportation corridors and radial freeways with a new facility, and connect modal and multi-modal terminals to the Interstate highway network.